 Scalability and performance

-Commvault Distributed Storage is an elastic storage offering that scales from a few terabytes to tens of petabytes.
+Commvault Distributed Storage is an elastic storage offering that can scale from a few terabytes to tens of petabytes.

 The platform scales performance and capacity by adding backend storage nodes.
 Scaling out of a cluster is completely automated and seamless.

 The compute tier can also be scaled out (independent of the backend) by adding Hedvig Storage Proxies.
-If SSD assets are provided to the storage proxies, then re-performance will scale linearly.
+If SSD assets are provided to the storage proxies, then performance will scale linearly.

 In general, it is recommended that you keep storage nodes in homogeneous groups for consistent performance.
 However, Commvault supports heterogeneous nodes with different hardware specifications throughout the cluster.
 You can add groups of nodes as the system grows to take advantage of faster processors and higher capacity/performance drives as they become available.